-Certain foreign workers may opt out from the Uruguayan social security system, by means of international treaties signed by the country.
-The social security administration (BPS) is the public agency responsible for the social security system, who collects all contributions from companies and their employees and maintains an up-to-date record of the employment history of each worker.
-The social security system includes the following benefits: pensions, unemployment, sickness and maternity/paternity.
+Certain foreign workers may opt out from the Uruguayan social security system, by means of international treaties signed by our country.
+The social security administration (BPS) is the public agency responsible for the social security system, who collects all contributions from companies and their employees and maintains an up-todate record of the employment history of each worker.
+The system includes the following benefits: pensions, unemployment, sickness and maternity/paternity.